 What better time than the new year to reflect on your life and values?
 Here are a few tools to help you collect and record your thoughts: The Wealth of Your Life Guidebook provides a 5-step path for creating an Ethical Will.
 This could be one of the most meaningful gifts you can give to your loved ones – and also, in the process, to yourself.
 Everplans provides guides, resources, and an online platform to help you create digital storage of important information that your loved ones will need if something happens to you.
 The Who Gets Grandma’s Yellow Pie Plate? the workbook helps families address common decision-making obstacles when passing on personal possessions.
 It is filled with hands-on worksheets, practical suggestions, proven strategies, and real-life stories.
 In January 2021, Silver Oak Wealth Advisors will be hosting a webinar on personal legacy planning.
 Stay tuned for details and a registration link.

 What is ESG investing and why should I consider it in my portfolio now?

 There is a way to throw the power of your wealth behind issues you care about.
 It is called ESG investing, which stands for Environmental, Social, and Governance.
 It incorporates a dual mandate that allows you to invest your wealth for the purpose of earning a financial return, while simultaneously making a positive environmental and societal impact by investing in companies that are screened by ESG criteria.

-- ESG opts-in to companies that are integrating ESG considerations into their business models, financial decisions to drive competitive, long-term value and impact.
+- ESG opts in to companies that are integrating ESG considerations into their business models and financial decisions to drive competitive, long-term value and impact.